March 01, 2016

 |Paid & Occasional Upgrade Installations||Free & Ongoing Automatic Upgrades|

-LIMS provided as a SaaS is typically hosted on the cloud and can be accessed via a web browser using thin clients such as laptops, tablets and smart phones.
+LIMS provided as a SaaS is typically hosted in the cloud and can be accessed via a web browser using thin clients such as laptops, tablets and smart phones.
 This facilitates real time collaboration amongst laboratories located across the globe.
 Cloud based applications eliminates the need to invest in building IT infrastructure and hiring of trained personnel, enabling quick, easy and cost effective deployment in a secure and reliable environment.

 Major pharmaceutical companies such as AMAG, Astellas, AstraZeneca, Bayer, Boehringer Ingelheim, Lilly, Novartis, Pfizer and biobanking institutes such as Addario Lung Cancer Medical Institute, Multiple Myeloma Research Consortium, Cypress Bioscience have incorporated cloud based applications offered as SaaS.
 Key drivers of SaaS adoption are low initial cost of ownership, rapid deployment, low internal IT resource need and improved business.